 Building a Daily Practice

 If you have a move coming, build a simple daily structure now.
 A short morning walk.
 Five minutes of slow breathing in the evening.
 Consistent sleep and wake times.
 The structure carries you through the chaos.
-Without it, the chaos sets the pace.
+Without it, the chaos sets the pace and you absorb it.

 How ooddle Helps

 During a major life transition, the ooddle plan shifts to lower the load.
 We dial back intensity and protect recovery.
 We do not push you to optimize when survival is the goal.
+The Movement pillar drops to maintenance.
+The Mind pillar emphasizes short grounding practices.
+The Recovery pillar protects sleep aggressively.
 Explorer is free.
 Core at twenty nine dollars per month adapts the plan as your life changes.
+Pass at seventy nine dollars per month adds deeper personalization for people going through major life transitions.